Why did CFG decide to modernize its legacy policy admin systems (PAS)?

 Given CFG’s size and IT skills, they were ideally looking for a modern system that would be easy to manage, configure and connect to both modern commercial off-the shelf-systems, plus those that CFG is continuing to develop on its own.

-The solution they chose was Oracle’s Insurance Policy Administration system (OIPA).
+The system they chose was Oracle's Insurance Solution - OIPA (Oracle Insurance Policy Administration).

 What challenges did CFG face in integrating its Oracle Insurance Policy Admin system?

-The new policy admin system would need to integrate with CFG’s existing underwriting, accounting, actuarial and corporate support systems.
+The new Oracle insurance solution would need to integrate with CFG’s existing underwriting, accounting, actuarial and corporate support systems.
 But it also need to interface with many other external systems critical to the policy lifecycle workflows.

 Key integrations would need to include a variety of companies and systems linked to the approval chain, such as:

 - Vignette for workflow